my-realm/depth-first/future-soldier-program.md

     - It takes only 200 to 300 milliseconds for an adult person with unaided or corrected vision, to identify two separate images on a blank background (black, gray, white, or any other background), if that pair of images is at the focal distance of the person's eye.

-    - Clicking a button to decide on Image X vs Image Y, takes about 400 to 600 milliseconds for young adults who don't have any impairments, which includes the entire pathway between noticing what the shown images contained, deciding on a preference, initializing a neuro-muscular response to click on a button, and, the electromechanical connection between button and the computer apparatus being used for the experiment.
+    - Clicking a button to decide on Image X vs Image Y, takes about 400 to 600 milliseconds for young adults who don't have any impairments, which includes the entire pathway between noticing what the shown images contained, deciding on a preference, initializing a neuro-muscular response to click on a button, and, the electromechanical connection between the button and the computerized apparatus being used for the experiment.

     - To ease the participant into the experiment, the images can be shown on the screen for a 2.5 seconds, and sped up after every two or three pairs, to eventually show each pair of stimuli, for 0.8 seconds.